EricOakford/SCI-Decompilation-Archive/sq6demo/readme.txt

   Interpreter version 2.001.002

 The game has been tested to completion.
+Since SQIconBar's doit: has been successfully decompiled, there shouldn't be any problems now.

 All system scripts are based on the newest SCI32 source from 10-12-1995, with the exceptions of:
 	ACTOR.SC (06-28-1995)